openscm/openscm/docs/usage.rst

 Time frames
 -----------

 Timeseries parameters are always given with a corresponding time frame, which consists of a time point and a period length.
 The time point gives the start of the timeseries; the period length gives the length of the period between consecutive values in the timeseries.
 Each parameter value is assumed to be the **average value** for its corresponding period.
-This implies that additive values such as emissions need to be given as a rate, e.g. ``tC/a`` rather tah ``tC``.
+This implies that additive values such as emissions need to be given as a rate, e.g. ``tC/a`` rather than ``tC``.

 In the low-level API time points are given in seconds since ``1970-01-01 00:00:00``, while time period lengths are specified in seconds.
 The high-level API additionally accepts string values and ``datetime.datetime`` objects.